David-Badiane/Data-driven-characterization-of-spruce-tonewood-plates/README.md

 - **Figures** --> this directory contains the figures that you see in this *README.md* file.

-The dataset directory name is *csv_gplates*, modeshapes are missing due to their size, the link is available here
+The dataset directory name is *csv_gplates*, modeshapes are missing due to their size, the link is available [HERE](https://drive.google.com/file/d/1pHcqZKaihc7UNpUfCX5Sw652mwhAkiLH/view?usp=drive_link)

 ## FRF2Params